Note

 location: 1

-This query will return all stores that fall within the rectangular region defined by these coordinates.
+This query returns all stores that fall within the rectangular region defined by these coordinates.

 - Review options for Migrating from MongoDB to Azure Cosmos DB for MongoDB (vCore)